 When your gums recede, more of the tooth is exposed, including the delicate roots.
 This process can lead to dental sensitivity and eventual tooth loss.
 A gum graft can restore lost tissue, improving the comfort, health, and appearance of your smile.
 At Knoxville Oral & Maxillofacial Surgery, P.C., we provide soft tissue grafting to restore your oral health after gum recession.
 Drs.
-Turner P. Emery, Michael D. Wooten, and Nicole C. Eisenberg skillfully perform grafting procedures in our private surgical center in Knoxville, TN.
+Turner P. Emery and Michael D. Wooten skillfully perform grafting procedures in our private surgical center in Knoxville, TN.
 We also offer several sedation options to ensure your comfort during treatment.

 Understanding Gum Recession